MudassarTariq/ipgeo-es-db-reader/README.md

 curl -X PUT "localhost:9200/_ingest/pipeline/geolocation-db-enrich-pipeline" -H 'Content-Type: application/json' --data-binary "@pipelines_processors/geolocation_db_pipeline_processor.json"
 ```

 - Use logstash to push data from .csv file to an ES instance.
+Here you will see few extra options:
+    - `-w` will be used for number of pipeline worker, which could improve processing throughput at the cost of increased resource usage.
+    - `-b` sets the pipeline batch size, allowing each worker to collect and process n number of events before sending them to outputs.
 ```
 /usr/share/logstash/bin/logstash -f {path_where_repo_clone}/ipgeo-es-db-reader/logstash_config/geolocation_db.conf --path.data /var/lib/logstash/geolocation/ -w 8 -b 250
 ```